Travel Ban Update

 - On February 3, a court issued an order suspending the EO.
 In accordance with the judge's ruling, the Department of Homeland Security (DHS) suspended all actions implementing the affected sections of the EO.

 - On March 6, another EO was issued.
 This travel ban is less restrictive than the one issued in January, but nevertheless may have an impact on MSU faculty and staff.
+This EO dropped Iraq from the list of countries, meaning that the EO now impacted only six countries.

 - On March 16, a Hawaii federal judge temporarily blocked the March 6 EO.
 On March 17 a federal judge in Maryland issued a similar ruling that also temporarily blocked the ban on entry for people from the six countries (the Maryland ruling was narrower in scope than the Hawaii ruling).